GitHub

 Disabled tags

 Set disabled to true to disable the tag.
-Disabled tags cannot be dismissed.
+Disabled tags cannot be removed.

 </daff-tag>